neuromorph/better-osd/README.md

 The translation files go in the 'po' directory.
 Please submit a pull request when ready.
 Thanks in advance!

 ## What's New (recent first)
+- New background effects!
+Also, show/hide components based on OSD type
 - Preferences moved to Adwaita ui, code updated to prepare for translations
 - New clock OSD to show current date/time and option to set OSD font in settings
 - Some refactor, button to reset settings to default, foreground trasparency option integrated in color, shape shift, fix defaults.